Pierce01/Opacity/README.md

 2. Place all images you want loaded in that folder (ensure only static images are in the folder, gifs not tested)
 3. Enable the local version of the plugin (and disable or remove the server image plugin)
 4. Restart discord to apply changes, either by pressing ctrl+r or closing on the taskbar and re-opening

+WARNING: The local plugin can cause high memory usage by discord, (e.g. 510 images totalling ~340mb caused discord to use ~640mb, rather than the ~20mb it normally uses), please use common sense when selecting images, and do not try to use thousands of high resolution images, it will probably cause crashes and instability.

 ```
 Lots of love